Totodore/totodore.github.io/content/serde-wrapper.md

 }
 fn my_bar_handler(payload: Data<MyPayload>) { }
 ```
-well, to summary we want the user to be able to specify the whole spectrum of serde possibilities without being limited by
+well, to summarize we want the user to be able to specify the whole spectrum of serde possibilities without being limited by
 socketioxide.

 ### Rust's Serde + JSON: Where It Breaks Down